farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 If the roll's **Total** meets or **Exceeds** the **Difficulty Rating**, that roll is deemed a success and the intent is accomplished.

+If a roll fails to meet the Difficulty rating and the Attribute die rolls a 1, this is called a **Botch**

 A number of things can add or subtract from rolls, namely **Equipment**, **Suffering**, and **Potential**.